 Christ has given the Church some awesome commands.
 "Make disciples of all nations," He told us (Matthew 28:19).
 We must obey.
 That we have done so joyfully is typified by Nazarene founder Phineas F. Bresee's statement: "Our church is preeminently a missionary church."
 It's true.
 Properly challenged, Nazarenes have never been reluctant at trying to obey the Great Commission.1 The late evangelist R. V. DeLong wrote that he had chosen to be a Nazarene because "the Church of the Nazarene takes the Great Commission seriously."

 The Great Commission was given to the Church.
 Fulfilling it is the responsibility of every local church.
 How is that possible?
-Some super-churches might conceivably have the resources to attempt global evangelism by themselves.
+Extremely large churches might conceivably have the resources to attempt global evangelism by themselves.
 But, how can your local church do what God has called you to do?
 How do you dare try to carry out that Great Commission?
 Simple.
 By pooling resources with other churches.

 Take that word budget which we used to use more often.
 The word came from an old French word, bougette.
-To the French it meant pouch or small bag with its contents.
+To the French, the word meant pouch or small bag with its contents.
 That's good symbolism for us.
-With World Evangelism Fund we Nazarenes are putting our resources together in one bag.
+With the World Evangelism Fund, we Nazarenes are putting our resources together in one bag.
 Decades ago missionary pioneer Harmon Schmelzenbach said: "Individually, we accomplish limited returns.
 Collectively, we move mountains."
 He was right.
-Using our budget bag, we run Kingdom activities in almost 150 world areas.
-Every Nazarene church, no matter how small, has a part in the work of more than 600 missionaries. [ biography of Schmelzenbach ]
+Using our budget bag, we run Kingdom activities in almost 170 world areas.
+Every Nazarene church, no matter how small, has a part in the work of more than 500 missionaries. [ biography of Schmelzenbach ]

 During the 1923 General Assembly debate on setting up the General Board and funding it, L. Milton Williams said: "God and one man can chase 1,000 and 2 put 10,000 to flight.
 What might God and 50,000 blood-washed, fire-baptized men and women accomplish?"